thomscoder/ninefivestories/content/blog/hello-js/index.md

 Cool.

-We are finally ready to start defining what prototype-based mean.
+We are finally ready to start defining what prototype-based means.

-<b>Prototype-based OOP</b> is just another style of this paradigm.
-The main difference between a prototype-based and a class-based language is that, in the former, objects are the primary entities and the design focuses on what objects do rather than what they will be.
+<b>Prototype-based OOP</b> is just another style of the Object Oriented paradigm.
+The main difference between a prototype-based and a class-based language is that, in Prototype-based langauges, objects are the primary entities and the design focuses on what objects do rather than what they will be.
 <h4 style="padding: 20px; font-weight: normal;">A class defines a type which can be instantiated, a prototype is itself an object instance.</h4>

 Prototypes, in Javascript, are the mechanism that allows objects to inherit from one another.